exceptionless/Website/content/news/2015/2015-05-06-exceptionless-api-usage-and-overview.md

 ### Accessing the API

-To access the Exceptionless API, visit <a title="Exceptionless API" href="https://api.exceptionless.io" target="_blank">https://api.exceptionless.io</a> and click on the &#8220;API Documentation&#8221; link to be taken to the API documentation.
+To access the Exceptionless API, visit <a title="Exceptionless API" href="https://api.exceptionless.io" target="_blank">https://api.exceptionless.io</a> and click on the "API Documentation" link to be taken to the API documentation.

 ### Get Your User Scoped Token